ISLANDERS (8-18-5) at SHARKS (19-6-5)

 "When we make our mistakes, they're costing us," captain John Tavares said.
 "We can't seem to figure out some of our breakdowns.
 Even times when you hope that things can kind of your way, they're just not.
 We did some good things, but like I said in the last few weeks, good things aren't what we want.
 We want wins, points and to move up in the standings.
 That's what matters.
 It's disappointing once again."

-The Islanders' lineup should have a different look Tuesday.
 New York placed Pierre-Marc Bouchard on waivers Monday, a move many believe was made to make room for Ryan Strome, a first-round pick (No. 5) in 2011.
 Strome leads the American Hockey League with 33 points (nine goals, 24 assists) in 23 games and coach Jack Capuano said Tuesday that Strome "will likely" join the Islanders in Phoenix on Wednesday.

 Sharks: San Jose peppered Minnesota goalie Josh Harding with 38 shots, but the Sharks headed home with a third straight loss.
 Patrick Marleau made it a 2-1 game with 1:41 left in regulation, but Zach Parise put the game away in the final seconds with an empty-net goal.

 The Sharks went 0-for-4 on the power play, which left coach Todd McLellan furious.

 "The power play was awful," McLellan said.
 "I don't know if, in six years that I've been as disappointed with the power play as I am right now, and it's not even about me.
 I'm sure they're disappointed their power play.
 They are an elite group that has come out and been a threat for a long time.
 I'd like to see two or three guys take charge of it and let's get going, because right now they go out and it's killing the momentum that we gain."

 Who's hot: Tavares and Thomas Vanek each had a goal and an assist for the Islanders on Monday. … Marleau has two goals and two assists in his past five games.